Fercita06/card-game/README.md

 Card Game

-Our task was to model a card game using the Java language.
-I’ve broken my code down into small parts.
+Our task was to create a card game using the Java language.

 Stage 1
 Using classes, ArrayLists and methods, we had to create a deck of Cards, using the following